 St Thomas More is a wonderfully friendly, hardworking and successful school in the beautiful spa town of Buxton.
 There are just over 400 pupils on roll in this popular and successful 11 to 16 comprehensive school which serves a wide catchment area.
 Approximately 60% of our pupils are Catholic with many children travelling from all over the High Peak and from across the borders of Staffordshire and Cheshire to be part of our school community.
 Whether of the Christian faith, other faiths or no faith, our children are very proud of their school (see parent satisfaction tabs).
-We are partnered with Aquinas Sixth Form College in Stockport which means that our students are guaranteed a place at this oversubscribed sixth form college, as long as they apply by the required deadline and have suitable results to persue a specific course but students go on to study in numerous establishments including those studying apprenticeships. (see student destinations.)
+We are partnered with Aquinas Sixth Form College in Stockport which means that our students are guaranteed a place at this oversubscribed sixth form college, as long as they apply by the required deadline and have suitable results to persue a specific course.
+Having said that, students also go on to study in numerous establishments including apprenticeships. (see student destinations.)

 Our academic record over the years has been excellent:

 In our most recent examinations of summer 2018, out of the cohort of 75 students (1 student represents 1.3%) and the headline figures show that 74% achieved 5 or more GCSE passes (grades A* to C and 9 to 4).
 68% achieved grades 4 to 9 in both English and Maths with 78% achieving this threshold in Maths and 79% achieving it in English.
 Every single student left with 5 GCSEs including English and Maths and 33% achieved at least 3 A/A* (9/8/7) grades which, at this time of increased difficulty and changes in the exam system a great accomplishment.